From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Introduction

 But this naive intuition hides a fundamental difference between the composition mechanisms in static and dynamic models: strategies may \emph{deadlock}, while relations cannot.
 More precisely, in game semantics, two strategies can synchronize by performing the same actions \emph{in the same order}, whereas in the collapsed version, only the actions matter and not the order.
 Thus, as was quickly established \cite{DBLP:conf/csl/BaillotDER97}, one cannot simply forget time in a functorial way, and composition is usually only preserved in an oplax manner, as in \eqref{eq:functor-informal}.

 Static collapses of game semantics require an adequate notion of \emph{position} for a game.
-This is somewhat difficult to define in traditional game semantics, but very natural in alternative causal versions such as concurrent games, because we can look at configurations of the underlying event structure (\S\ref{subsec:basic-cg}, see also \cite{DBLP:journals/tcs/Mellies06, DBLP:conf/lics/Mellies05}).
+This is somewhat difficult to define in traditional game semantics, but very natural in alternative causal versions such as concurrent games, because we can look at configurations of the underlying event structure (Section~\ref{subsec:basic-cg}, see also \cite{DBLP:journals/tcs/Mellies06, DBLP:conf/lics/Mellies05}).

-The subtle relationship between static and dynamic models was refined by many authors over two decades (\cite{DBLP:conf/tlca/Boudes09, DBLP:journals/entcs/CalderonM10, DBLP:conf/lics/TsukadaO16}), to identify settings in which functoriality can be restored -- in particular, our work inherits insights from Melliès' line of work on asynchronous games \cite{DBLP:conf/lics/Mellies05}.
-Leveraging this, we show (in \S\ref{sec:cc_pseudofunctor}) how the oplax functor \eqref{eq:functor-informal} can be strictified to a \emph{pseudofunctor}, that preserves composition up to isomorphism.
+The subtle relationship between static and dynamic models was refined by many authors over almost three decades (see \emph{e.g.} \cite{DBLP:conf/csl/BaillotDER97, DBLP:conf/lics/Mellies05, DBLP:conf/tlca/Boudes09, DBLP:journals/entcs/CalderonM10, DBLP:conf/lics/TsukadaO16}), to identify settings in which functoriality can be restored -- in particular, our work inherits insights from Melliès' line of work on asynchronous games \cite{DBLP:conf/lics/Mellies05}.
+Leveraging this, we show (in Section~\ref{sec:cc_pseudofunctor}) how the oplax functor \eqref{eq:functor-informal} can be strictified to a \emph{pseudofunctor}, that preserves composition up to isomorphism.